Saturday Classes – Structure of the Day

 Students who study Maths at our Saturday school range from those who are working at a B grade and would like to improve it to an A or A*, to those who are borderline D and E grades who are striving to obtain the critical C grade.
 The backgrounds of our students vary widely; ranging from students who attend Independent Schools to students who attend Grammar and Comprehensive Schools.

 In recent years, we have achieved success with three groups of students:

 Those who are bright but are not performing to their full potential.
 This is usually due to a lack of motivation on the part of the student or inadequate teaching.
 Typically, they are in the higher set in school; these students are working at a B grade with the possibility of slipping to a C or lower.

 We have worked with them to achieve an A and A* grades using traditional but inspirational teaching methods delivered by teachers who love’ Maths.
-This is the group in which most of our students fall.

-2. Middle of The Road
+2. Middle Of The Road